Global Health Studies Certificate

-Applications for the Global Health Studies certificate are accepted on a rolling basis.
-During the AY 2013-14, applications can be submitted to 21 Schaeffer Hall.
+Applications for the Global Health Studies certificate are accepted on a rolling basis during the academic year.
 Please contact the Global Health Studies academic advisor with questions about the certificate or the application process.

 For the Global Health Studies Certificate Application for Admission go to Forms/How-To.

 - UI undergraduates must complete a degree program in order to be granted a Global Health Studies certificate.